Tax alert

 Background

-While builders are already entitled to input tax credits on their costs of construction, those who ultimately sell or decide to act as landlords for newly constructed buildings are required to charge or otherwise remit the GST/HST on the fair market value on first occupancy or substantial completion of the building, whichever is later.
+While builders are already entitled to input tax credits on their costs of construction, those who ultimately sell or decide to act as landlords for newly constructed buildings are required to charge or otherwise remit GST/HST on the fair market value upon first occupancy or substantial completion of the building, whichever is later.
 The use of the residential units in the apartment building for long-term rental represents the use of the building in an exempt supply; thus, the GST/HST forms a cost on completion for landlords.

 Provincial sales tax